GuruprasadaShridharHegde/Multi-processing-Multithreading-Analysis/README.md

 ### Thank you Saarthi.AI and Team.
 These tasks are like bit challenging and curious.
-I learnt so many things during the assignment and Rasa execution.Whether I get select or not in the interview process, I don't know but my journey towards Chatbot creation has been started.
+I learnt so many things during the assignment and Rasa execution.
+Interview was conducted in a very smooth manner by Sameer Sinha Sir!!
+Looking forward to work under his team and guidance.
+My journey towards Chatbot creation has been started.
 I will try to apply in different domain and develop Chatbots in various field's using AI/ML and Python.